The agonizing pain behind infertility, not for the faint of heart

 What is infertility?

 Infertility is the “inability to become pregnant after one year or longer of unprotected sex.”
 It is so common that in 2010, National Infertility Awareness Week® (NIAW) became a federally recognized health observance by the Department of Health and Human Services.”
-This year, the campaign is April 18-24, 2021.
+The National Infertility Awareness campaign runs yearly in April while #PCOS Awareness Month runs for the month of September.

 “Here are some quick facts: Twelve percent of U.S. women used fertility services between 2006 and 2010, according to data collected by the National Survey of Family Growth.
 But white women were almost twice as likely as Black or Latinx women to have done so—15 percent of non-Hispanic white women used medical help to get pregnant, while only 8 percent of (non-Hispanic) Black women and 7.6 percent of Hispanic women reported the same.”
 This is based on the article “Racism and Bias Make Infertility Treatment Even More Inaccessible to Couples of Color” by Angela Hatem.